nilber/cordova-plugin-eletropay-printer/README.md

         onSuccess(obj);
     };

-    exec(successCallback, errorCallback, 'AndroidToast', 'show', [msg]);
+    exec(successCallback, errorCallback, 'EletroPayPrinterService', 'show', [msg]);
 };

 if (typeof module != 'undefined' && module.exports) {
-    module.exports = AndroidToast;
+    module.exports = EletroPayPrinterService;
 }
 ```

-We created the `AndroidToast` function, which in other programming languages would basically be a class, because we added the `show` function on its prototype.
-The `show` function, via Cordova's `exec` function, registers the `success` and `error` callbacks for the `AndroidToast` class and the `show` method on the native side that we'll show now shortly.
+We created the `EletroPayPrinterService` function, which in other programming languages would basically be a class, because we added the `show` function on its prototype.
+The `show` function, via Cordova's `exec` function, registers the `success` and `error` callbacks for the `EletroPayPrinterService` class and the `show` method on the native side that we'll show now shortly.
 Also, we pass in the `msg` variable as an array to the native `show` function.

-## src/android/AndroidToast.java
+## src/android/EletroPayPrinterService.java
 The 'native' code is written in [Java](https://www.ibm.com/developerworks/java/tutorials/j-introtojava1/):

 ```